October 11, 2021 | Mike Cintolo

 Personally, I’ve experienced both sides of the coin.
-Sometimes I’ll be on a relatively hot streak, with my stock holdings acting well, but one or two big gaps down on earnings takes away weeks worth of gains.
+Sometimes I’ll be on a relative hot streak, with my stock holdings acting well, but one or two big gaps down on earnings takes away weeks worth of gains.
 But I’ve also seen my portfolio acting like a stick in the mud, only to shoot ahead and produce great profits as a couple of my holdings gap higher.

 There is no one, perfect way.
-But I’ll highlight the good and bad of three different, realistic scenarios.
+But I’ll highlight the good and bad of four different, realistic scenarios.

 Option 1: Ignore earnings reports, and just buy and sell as you normally do.
 In the long run, this is likely to produce your best results, as good companies in good market environments will, more often than not, react well to their earnings.
 However, this method will also produce plenty of swings in your account—big drops will be painful, while big gaps up will be terrific.
 You have to be mentally prepared to see your account drop a few percent within a week or two (regardless of what the market does) because a stock or two was crushed on earnings.

 Option 2: Sell part of every growth stock you own before it reports earnings.
 Believe it or not, this is a decent half-way measure … if you’re running a concentrated portfolio.
 For instance, if you have, say, 12% of your account in a stock that’s about to report, maybe you trim that down to 6% or 8%.
 Doing this across the board will lessen your portfolio’s swings, and might actually make it easier to weather earnings season as a whole.